freegeek-pdx/fgwebsite/plugins/feedlist/readme.txt

 	24 Mar 2008			Added new parameter "show_description_only" which forces the output to only show each items description (will be linked if a link exists in the feed).

+	08 Apr 2009			The Read More link now acts according to the behavior of the "new_window" argument

+	07 Jul 2009			Added "feedListExtensions.php" with first extension point, "transformURL" see bottom of this document for help on extensions.

+	23 Sep 2009			fixed a variety of issues identified at http://code.google.com/p/wp-feedlist/issues/list (issues: 15, 17, 22, 30, 31, 32, 37)

+	25 Nov 2009			Added filter for posts to use the random feed file

+	19 Jan 2010			Added new option of to display rel="nofollow" on the links.
+Option is called "no_follow_on" and by default is set to false.
 -------------------------------------------------------------------------------------------------------

 == LICENSE ==